Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **2.What are Data Types?**

-JavaScript Data types:-
+There are two types of data types in JavaScript:-

+**1.Primitive data type**
+- String
 - Number
-- String
 - Boolean
-- Object
 - Undefined
 - null

+**2.Non-primitive data type**
+- Object
+- Array
+- RegExp

 **3.What is ‘this’ keyword in JavaScript?**
 - ‘This’ keyword refers to an object from which it was called.